itsamrit/itsamrit/README.md

 Note: If company repo is showing in your "Top repo", it doesnt mean u need to directlly work on it.
 It only means you have either opened a issue,commented or pull reequest.

-Note:Never use rebase command while working on an organinzation projects.
-It is used for changing commit from one branch to another or something like this.
+How to reverse the commits 😎:-
 After reset commit command do "git push --force" to push it.
 It deletes all commit history after a selected commit.
 After revert commit command creates an new commit to nullify a commit.
+Note:Never use rebase command while working on an organinzation projects.
+It is used for changing commit from one branch to another or something like this.